About

 Popular speaker and award winning writer Dr Zélie Asava is the author of two books and the driving force behind a series of projects focused on questions of race, gender and visual culture in Ireland, France, Senegal, Scandinavia, Burkina Faso, Britain and the US.

 In 2004, Zélie designed the first Irish university module to explore race and film through an intersectional lens.
-She has devised modules on Film, Theatre, Television, Literature and Digital Cultures for University College Dublin, Trinity College Dublin, the Institute of Art, Design and Technology Dun Laoghaire, and Dundalk Institute of Technology, where she was Programme Director of Video and Film Production and Communications in Creative Multimedia.
-She is a member of the EC’s European Capital of Culture panel of experts.
+She has devised modules on Film, Theatre, Television, Literature and Digital Cultures for University College Dublin, Trinity College Dublin, the Institute of Art, Design and Technology Dun Laoghaire, and Dundalk Institute of Technology, where she ran degrees in Video and Film Production and Communications in Creative Multimedia.
+She is a member of the European Commission’s Capital of Culture expert panel and the Irish government’s Advisory Committee on the Representation of Women and Women’s Stories within the context of the National Cultural Institutions and National Collections.

-In addition to appointments as a film classifier, consultant, writer and editorial advisor, Zélie sits on the Boards of Screen Ireland, French Screen Studies, the Irish Film Institute, Catalyst International Film Festival and the digital magazine Unapologetic.
-Over the past number of years, she has worked on several indigenous Irish film productions and with various arts agencies including Belfast Film Festival, Arts Council Ireland, Irish Museum of Modern Art, London Irish Film Festival and the industry development programme X-Pollinator.
+In addition to appointments as a film classifier, consultant, public speaker, script editor, writer and editorial advisor, Zélie sits on the Boards of Screen Ireland (co-chairing the GED committee), French Screen Studies, Irish Film Institute, Catalyst International Film Festival and the digital arts magazine Unapologetic.
+Over the past number of years, she has worked on several Irish film and television productions as well as with various arts agencies including Belfast Film Festival, Arts Council Ireland, Irish Museum of Modern Art, Abbey Theatre, Coimisiún na Meán, Irish Film and Television Academy, Dublin International Film Festival, IFI French Film Festival, London Irish Film Festival, Creative Desk Europe-Ireland, Royal Hibernian Academy, African film platform Akoroko, and Irish industry development programme X-Pollinator.

 A former actress, MP’s casework manager and Diversity and Inclusion Consultant, Zélie enjoys addressing sociological and cultural intersections on public platforms just as much as in the lecture hall.
 She has made numerous media appearances in her capacity as an expert on racial representations onscreen.
 Zélie holds an MA in Gender and Media Studies from the University of Sussex, a 1st class BA in English and Philosophy from University College Dublin and a PhD, also from UCD.